krankie-code/covid-app-client/README.md

 ## Description

-This is an app to document adults and children about COVID-19 .
+This is a mobile app to educate adults and children about COVID-19 .
+SIP

 ## User Stories